thewca/wca-regulations/wca-regulations-2012.md

     - H1a2) The organisation team must not disclose the competitor's requested number of puzzles until the beginning of the attempt.
   - H1b) A competitor is allotted a time limit of 10 minutes times the number of puzzles in the attempt, up to a maximum time limit of 60 minutes.
     - H1b1) The competitor may signal the end of the attempt at any time.
 If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be judged; the time limit for the attempt shall count as the original recorded time.
     - H1b2) When there are 10 seconds until the time limit, the judge shall call "10 SECONDS REMAINING.
 PLEASE FINISH YOUR ATTEMPT".
 If the competitor is still holding any puzzles when the judge stops the attempt, they shall be judged as unsolved.
+[NOTE: I don't like this.
+The last thing I want is the judge saying that to me.
+Just inform the competitor when the time is over.
+It's not like I'm going to try to rush the last 5 cycles in 10 seconds just because the judge said that]
   - H1d) Time penalties for the puzzles of the attempt are cumulative.